Mohitderek/Diabeticsapp/README (1).md

 ## 🎯 Objective

 The goal of this project is to:
-- Build and train a machine learning model on real-world diabetes data.
+- Build and train a machine learning model using support vector machine Algo on real-world diabetes data.
 - Deploy the model via a lightweight web application using Flask.
 - Create an interactive frontend that allows non-technical users to get predictions instantly.